Wisconsin Student Assessment System

 The Wisconsin Student Assessment System (WSAS) is a comprehensive statewide program designed to provide information about what students know in core academic areas and whether they can apply what they know.
 The WSAS includes:

-- Dynamic Learning Maps (DLM) at grades 3-11 in ELA and Mathematics,
+- Dynamic Learning Maps (DLM) at grades 3-11 in ELA and Mathematics, and at grades 4 and 8 - 11 in Science.

 - ACT Aspire at grades 9 & 10, and